Big Ed (rapper): Career

 Big Ed was an original member of the rap group TRU (The Real Untouchables), appearing on the group's first three albums, Who's Da Killer?, Understanding the Criminal Mind and True.
 Throughout the 90s, Ed had guest spots on many of No Limit's other releases such as Master P's 99 Ways to Die, Silkk the Shocker's debut The Shocker and Mia X's Unlady Like.

 Solo career

 The Assassin and Special Forces Records

-His debut album, The Assassin, was released on September 1, 1998, and peaked at #15 on the Billboard 200 and #3 on the Top R&B/Hip-Hop Albums.
+Big Ed's debut album, The Assassin, was released on September 1, 1998, and peaked at #15 on the Billboard 200 and #3 on the Top R&B/Hip-Hop Albums.

 In 2000, Big Ed left No Limit to start his own record label, Special Forces Records.
 He released his second album through this label, 2000's Special Forces, which featured contributions from his former No Limit labelmates.

 Death

 Big Ed the Assassin died from lymphoma cancer on July 8, 2001.
 His third album, Edward Lee Knight 1971-2001, was released posthumously the next month.